milesfrain/purescript-faq/README.md

 No. The docs referring to `bower` are outdated.
 [Spago](https://github.com/purescript/spago) is is the recommended package management tool.

-### Why can't I install a package listed on Pursuit
+### Why can't I install a package listed on Pursuit?

 [Pursuit](https://pursuit.purescript.org/) lists all published packages, but not all of these make it into the [package set](https://github.com/purescript/package-sets/) accessible to spago.
 It is encouraged to open PRs to [add these missing packages](https://github.com/purescript/package-sets/blob/master/CONTRIBUTING.md#how-to-add-a-package-to-the-set) to the package set.